 - Groin or thigh pain, moving to the buttocks or knee

 - Range of motion restrictions that result in a limp

-- Joint sticking or locking
+- The joint hip sticking or locking

-- Pain resulting from vigorous activity
+- Hip pain resulting from vigorous activity

 - Grinding noise caused by loose cartilage

-- Physical exam: Your doctor will perform a careful and thorough examination and discuss your medical history and the progression of symptoms.
+- Physical exam: Your OSI doctor will perform a careful and thorough examination and discuss your medical history and the progression of symptoms.
 Range of motion, gait issues, and injury to surrounding tissue are several focus areas.

 - X-rays: In an arthritic hip, X-rays will show a narrow joint space and bone spurs, if present.

-- If a clear diagnosis is not achieved using the above methods, an injection of a local in anesthetic into the hip joint may be recommended as a diagnostic tool.
+- If a clear diagnosis is not achieved using the above methods, an injection of a local anesthetic into the hip joint may be recommended as a diagnostic tool.